DGCaprace/WEIS/README.md

         <!-- conda install -y cmake cython control dill git jsonschema make matplotlib-base numpy==1.22 openmdao==3.16 openpyxl pandas pip pyoptsparse pytest python-benedict pyyaml ruamel_yaml scipy setuptools simpy slycot smt sortedcontainers swig
         pip install marmot-agents jsonmerge fatpack
         conda install -y pyhams statsmodels                              # (BYU specific?)  -->

+**CAUTION** the current install gets all the packages from `raw.githubusercontent.com/WISDEM/WEIS`, including subpackages that are shipped in weis... and the shipped versions seem to supersede the local devel versions.
+So modifying the local code does not affect execution.
+To work that around, do NOT specify them in the environment file (or uninstall the packages from the conda env and pip).

 3. Clone the repository and install the software